martin-micimo/ansible-docker-compose/README.md

 ## Example var files

-You will find different examplary vars files in the [examples](examples) folder:
+You will find different exemplary vars files in the [examples](examples) folder:

 |File|Description|
 |:--|:--|